 The Ferry Building (@meric)

-Presently, the Ferry building houses artisan and gourmet food retailers.
+The Ferry building currently houses artisan and gourmet food retailers.
 Allot about an hour to sample the various delicacies here.

 After devouring a few of the delicious offerings along the “Nave,” the Ferry Building’s main hall, step outside to the back of the building to marvel at the Bay Bridge, the lesser-known brother of the Golden Gate Bridge.